-This page introduces the circular reference template parallel model works.
+This article introduces the circular reference template parallel model works.
 The circular reference parallel model is one of the most important files on this website both in terms of concepts and in terms of practical implementation in real models.
-The general idea of the parallel model is to do two things.
+The general idea of the parallel model is to do three things.
 First, you can get around the limitations of excel in terms circular reference problems.
 Second, it is an auditing tool that allows you to verify debt calculations by summarising data with a set of consistent inputs and outputs.
 Third, you can do the whole thing easily and quickly.

 The process involves linking a few variables from your model and running a second model in parallel.
 The idea or the model is that you can make the calculations in your own project finance model in whatever structure you want.
 Then you go to your model and find things like interest rates, EBITDA, model flags.
 These things are put into the parallel model as inputs to the UDF.
 Finally, you link variables from the parallel model page to items like interest during construction, CFADS and funding needs that are often fixed from copy and paste macros.

 When I first developed some UDF’s I made the UDF’s with really long lists of inputs that were painful to implement.
 But the process worked.
 Then I met with my friend Hedieh and she told me to make a template model.
 My first reaction was that template models really suck.
 But then I realised that she was absolutely right.
 I have tried to convince you that the parallel model/UDF concept is realistic to implement and can be applied to many different circumstances in the web pages associated with this section.
 My goal is to make you interested enough in the concept to become motivated to be a really advanced and efficient modeller.
 So here is a demonstration of how easy the process is to make.

 - The first exercise with the parallel model involves working with simple annual model with a one period construction duration.
-This case is used to demonstrate that the parallel model can be applied for case with no circular reference or a case with only DSRA circular reference.
+This case is used to demonstrate that the parallel model can be applied for case with no circular reference or a case with circular references only for DSRA and fees.
 In this case, the model is annual model.

 - The second exercise with the parallel model involves working with multiple debt issues in the context of a simple model.
 In this exercise, the parallel model is attached with multiple debt issues in alternative sculpting scenarios.
 In the first case there is no sculpting.
 In the second case there is one sculpted issue and multiple non-sculpted issues.